 the artists rendition of L.A.
 Live below.)

-The Nokia Theatre is just the first part of this huge, 27-acre project, that will eventually (by 2010) include restaurants, nightclubs, an ESPN studio/broadcast center, a Grammy museum, movie theatres, and a 54-floor tower housing both posh Ritz-Carlton condos and a J.W.
+The Microsoft Theatre is just one part of this huge, 27-acre project, that includes restaurants, nightclubs, an ESPN studio/broadcast center, the Grammy museum, movie theatres, and a 54-floor tower housing both posh Ritz-Carlton condos and a J.W.
 Marriott hotel (plus the largest ballroom in Southern California).
 The Conga Room will also move to the new center.
 All of which seems certain to benefit the adjacent Los Angeles Convention Center.

-To see a list of upcoming shows at the Nokia Theatre, click here.
+To see a list of upcoming shows at the Microsoft Theater, click here.

 Looking for something in particular?
 Search the Seeing-Stars website!